Roger Boyle, 1st Earl of Orrery: Rebellion and civil war

 Boyle returned to Ireland on the outbreak of the rebellion in 1641 and fought with his brothers against the Irish rebels at the battle of Liscarroll in September 1642.
-Boyle and the English in Ireland were left vulnerable by the outbreak of the English Civil War.
+Boyle and in Ireland were left vulnerable by the outbreak of the First English Civil War.
 Although initially under the command of the Royalist Marquis of Ormonde (later James Butler, 1st Duke of Ormonde), Lord Broghill consented to serve under the parliamentary commissioners in Cork against the Irish Confederates.
 Boyle fought with the Parliamentarians until the execution of the king, when he retired altogether from public affairs and took up his residence at Marston in Somerset.

 Subsequently, he originated a scheme to bring about the Restoration.
 On his way abroad to consult with King Charles II, he was unexpectedly visited by Oliver Cromwell in London.
 Cromwell informed him that his plans were well known to the council and warned against persisting in them.
 Cromwell offered him a command in Ireland against the rebels that entailed no obligation except faithful service.
 It was accepted.

 Boyle's assistance in Ireland proved invaluable during the Cromwellian conquest of Ireland.
 Appointed master of the ordnance, he soon assembled a body of infantry and horse, driving the rebels into Kilkenny, where they surrendered; he induced the Royalist garrison of Cork (English troops with whom he had served earlier in the wars) to defect back to the Parliamentarian side.
 On 10 May 1650, he completely defeated at Macroom a force of Irish advancing to the relief of Cork.
 On Cromwell's departure for Scotland, Boyle cooperated with Henry Ireton, whom he joined at the siege of Limerick.
 In 1651 he defeated an Irish force marching to Limerick's relief under Lord Muskerry at the battle of Knocknaclashy, the final battle of the Irish Confederate Wars, thus effecting the capture of the town.

 By this time Broghill had become a fast friend and follower of Cromwell, whose stern measures in Ireland and support of the English and Protestants were welcomed after the policy of concession to the Irish initiated by Charles I. He was returned as member for the county of Cork in 1654 to the First Protectorate Parliament and in 1656 to the Second Protectorate Parliament and also in the latter assembly for Edinburgh, for which he elected to sit.
 He served this year as Lord President of the Council in Scotland, where he won much popularity.
 He lodged in Edinburgh at Old Moray House.
 When he returned to England he was included in the inner cabinet of Cromwell's council, and nominated in 1657 as a member of the new House of Lords.
 He was one of those most in favour of Cromwell's assumption of the royal title, and proposed a union between the Protector's daughter Frances and Charles II.